What Are Qualities to Look for in a Personal Injury Attorney? What Should You Avoid When Retaining a Personal Injury Attorney?

 She was in a lot of pain.
 She didn’t have an option.
 She ended having to get a pain pump even after everything was done, implanted into her hip.
 It was just a terrible injury.
 The company that had stock in the Coke machine denied that there was any wrongdoing.

 I had to become an expert on Coke machines, to really understand Coke machines.
 I assembled paperwork and found out what happened and took witness statements.
 I filed the lawsuit for this lady.
 The defense lawyer answered the lawsuit, started to tell me what a frivolous case this was and they were never going to pay a penny.
-At the end of the day we recovered close to half a million dollars for Mary.
+But we won the case.